Editing Map Tiles

 Prefab Creation Window

 Prefabs are designated for whichever primary and secondary tilesets were used to create them.
-As such, any prefabs for with tilesets that are incompatible with the currently-opened map will be hidden from the Prefab list.
+As such, any prefabs using tilesets that are incompatible with the currently-opened map will be hidden from the Prefab list.

 To select a prefab to use for painting on the map, simply click on the prefab image in the list view.